MikeRogers0/MikeRogersIO/source/blog/2020-06-26-heys-gemfile.html.md

 Jumping in, here are my thoughts on the various gems they used :D

-### MySQL over PostgreSQL
+## MySQL Database & Elasticsearch

 This surprised the most, I've not encountered a Rails project that doesn't use PostgreSQL for years.
-I'm not alone, in 2018 [85% of Rails developers](https://rails-hosting.com/2018/) preferred PostgreSQL.
+I'm not alone, in 2018 [85% of Rails developers](https://rails-hosting.com/2018/) preferred PostgreSQL, more recently [on /r/rails](https://www.reddit.com/r/rails/comments/h9tsrj/mysql_vs_postgresql_for_production/) I couldn't see anyone recommending MySQL.

-DHH does mention they use [Vitess](https://vitess.io/) for sharding, so this choice could have been because it's easier to move between Clouds & plays nicely with Kubernetes.

-### Haybales
+From what I gather, this choice was influenced by two main choices:

+1. Basecamp uses MySQL on all their other products, so the team is familiar with it.
+2. DHH mentioned they use [Vitess](https://vitess.io/) for sharding MySQL.
+So they have an approach for scaling it.

+Hopefully they'll release some more information about this choice & how it compares at scale.

+It's very cool to see that they've used [Elasticsearch](https://github.com/elastic/elasticsearch-rails) for search.
+On my projects I normally lean on [pg_search](https://github.com/Casecommons/pg_search) & [ransack](https://github.com/activerecord-hackery/ransack) for as long as I can, then make the move to Elasticsearch when I need a better full text search.

+## Resque for Active Job & Scheduled Tasks

+Historically Sidekiq has had [greater market share](https://rails-hosting.com/2018/) and I've read [that developers are moving from Resque to Sidekiq](https://dev.to/molly_struve/switching-from-resque-to-sidekiq-3b04).
+As a result, I've always thought that Sidekiq was the preferred choice for running background tasks, so seeing HEY is using Resque is neat.

+I've not used Resque on a project yet, but I'm curious to give it a try.
+I can imagine if Basecamp are using it, it could gain in popularity.
+Plus grand scheme of things because Active Job makes it so easy to switch between worker gems, it's really like comparing apples & oranges at this point.

+It is kind of cool to see they're using [resque-scheduler](https://github.com/resque/resque-scheduler), which means they're storing scheduled jobs in a YAML file.
+I've used [sidekiq-cron](https://github.com/ondrejbartas/sidekiq-cron) on my projects, so it's pretty easy to switch between the two gems.

+## AWS/K8S

+I've become a huge fan of using containers for my Rails app this year.

-I'm excited about this, in April Basecamp blogged about [how they use Kubernetes](https://m.signalvnoise.com/seamless-branch-deploys-with-kubernetes/), which reminded me a lot of my Heroku Pipeline setup.
+I'm excited about seeing the `haybales` gem, in April Basecamp blogged about [how they use Kubernetes](https://m.signalvnoise.com/seamless-branch-deploys-with-kubernetes/), which reminded me a lot of my Heroku Pipeline setup.

-I'm speculating a lot, but I suspect the `haybales` gem is a replacement for `capistrano` or at least some guidance in how to deploy to Kubernetes.
+I'm speculating a lot, but I suspect the `haybales` gem is a replacement for `capistrano` or at least some guidance in how to deploy to Kubernetes or AWS.
+I'd really like to see some advances to the "getting your app online" side of Rails, I feel like it's one of the aspects without clear guidance as a result developers end up doing some really odd things.

-### Resque over Sidekiq

-Both Resque & Sidekiq are both good choices for handing background tasks, both have wrappers within the Rails core for ActiveJob.
-That said, [historically Sidekiq](https://rails-hosting.com/2018/) has had greater market share.

-While I've only really used Sidekiq in production, I think it could be a good time to invest in Resque as if Basecamp are using it, it'll probably gain in popularity.

-### resque-scheduler & resque-web

-Like Sidekiq, Resque has gems which allows for setting up a Web UI & storing scheduled tasks in your codebase via a YAML file.

-### Elasticsearch

-There are a bunch of ways to make searching your database in (Solr, [pg_search](https://github.com/Casecommons/pg_search) & [ransack](https://github.com/activerecord-hackery/ransack) come to mind).

-I'd imagine they've used Elasticsearch because it's better at full text search then a complex SQL query.

 ## Frontend